CBS-HPC/.github/profile/DeiC.md

 ### Grant Applications
 Find an overview of currently relevant grant application rounds [here](https://github.com/CBS-HPC/.github/blob/main/profile/README.md#grant-applications).
 Please contact [RDM Support](rdm@cbs.dk) as soon as possible if you consider applying as we can aid in the application process.

-#### Type 1-3
-Researcher can apply for the [bi-annual application round](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources) for the national HPC resources.
+**Type 1-3:** Researcher can apply for the [bi-annual application round](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources) for the national HPC resources.

-#### Type 5 & Other international HPC systems
-Researcher can apply for resources at [LUMI and other international HPC facilities](https://www.deic.dk/en/Supercomputing/International-HPC-Facilities).
+**Type 5 & Other international HPC systems:** Researcher can apply for resources at [LUMI and other international HPC facilities](https://www.deic.dk/en/Supercomputing/International-HPC-Facilities).

 ## Relevant CBS GitHub Links
 - [DeiC Interactive HPC (UCloud)](https://github.com/CBS-HPC/.github/blob/main/profile/UCloud.md)